How to Register a death

 The Essential Steps to Registering a Death

-- Most registrars require you to complete an online form and they will then call you to arrange an appointment, others will simply call you to arrange a date.
-You are best to visit their website – see the tabs opposite for useful links.
+• Most registrars require you to complete an online form and they will then call you to arrange an appointment, others will simply call you to arrange a date.
+You are best to visit their website to check.

-- The Register Office to use is the one in the same district where your relative died, which you can find using this online search tool:
+• The ideal register office to use is the one in the same district where your relative died, which you can find using this online search tool:

 The following documentation is useful to have when the telephone appointment takes place, the registrar will also advise: